nuwave/lighthouse-docs/docs/guides-schema-organisation.md

 ---
-id: schema-organisation
+id: schema-organization
-title: Organize your Schema
+title: Schema Organization
 ---

 As you add more and more types to your schema, it can grow quite large.